 Serve up some Southern flair with my Pecan-Crusted Pork Tenderloin with Bourbon – Mustard Sauce!
 It’s easy, elegant and perfect for dinner for two.

-A pork tenderloin is perfectly sized for two.
-However, the recipe is easily doubled which also makes it perfect for the fall and winter entertaining season.
+You’ve got to love pork tenderloin!
+A pork tenderloin is perfectly sized for two and elevates pork into something elegant.
+This recipe is easily doubled which also makes it perfect for the fall and winter entertaining season.

 Tenderloins are generally sold with two per pack and each weighs about a pound.
-If it’s just the two of you, use one then wrap and freeze the other for future use.
-You can find pork tenderloin in single packs at Whole Foods.
+If it’s just the two of you, use one tenderloin then wrap and freeze the other for future use.
+Organic pork tenderloin is typically sold in one-tenderloin packages.

-The tenderloin has a tough membrane attached (referred to as silverskin) that should be removed prior to cooking, otherwise it will be tough and chewy (even after cooking).
-The piece is very visible and easy to remove with a sharp boning knife.
+The tenderloin has a tough membrane attached (referred to as silverskin) that should be removed prior to cooking.
+Otherwise, it will be tough and chewy (even after cooking).
+The silverskin is very visible and easy to remove with a sharp boning knife.

 Instead of flour and egg to bind the pecan mixture to the meat, I use Dijon mustard, which is easier and also adds another layer of flavor.
 If using whole pecans, you will need slightly more than the cup of pecan pieces indicated in the recipe because you can fit more pieces into a measuring cup than you can whole pecans.
 A mini food processor works well to grind the pecans.
 However, be careful to not grind them too much; it will create a paste.

 A decadent bourbon sauce accompanies the pork that can be whisked together while the tenderloin bakes.
 However, please remember to sauce in moderation!
 (Barumpum.)